danirebollo/serverchecker/README.md

 ```
 $ ./ddnsscript.sh
 ```
+Add to cron:

-Add to cron using ssh
+A- using ssh
 ```
 $ crontab -e
 ```